Baconz2/UsendMii-Client-Mod/README.md

 This homebrew for the Wii U is a UsendMii client application.
 The button states from the Wii U GamePad and the Wii Remotes will be sent to the server.
 This mod makes the gamepad not display anything while running, to prevent screen burn-in and be less annoying.

+## How to use
+Download the server for UsendMii [here](https://wiiubrew.org/wiki/UsendMii), then configure it.
+Run the client, put the IP in, then profit.

 ## Build

 Prerequisites: